mrueda/clarid-tools/docs-site/docs/technical-details/specification.md

 > Note (`species` width): species stub width is defined by the codebook and should be consistent within a given codebook.
 The reference codebook uses width 2.

-> Note (`condition` mapping): the numeric mapping used for stub `condition` values depends on the packaged ICD-10 order map distributed with the reference implementation.
-In practice, condition stubs should be interpreted together with the ClarID-Tools release and associated resources used for encoding.
-Future revisions may revisit this mapping strategy if broader interoperability needs emerge.
+> Note (`condition` mapping): the numeric mapping used for stub `condition`
+> values depends on the packaged ICD-10 order map.
+Decode condition stubs with
+> the same ClarID-Tools release and mapping resources used for encoding.

 ---